tom-seddon/6845-tests/README.md

 # how to run tests

+Using BeebLink, add `beeb` in the working copy to the search path.
+The volume name is `6845-tests`.
+Press Shift+BREAK to boot, and select test of interest from the menu. `*KEY10` is set to re-run the test on BREAK, for quick iteration.

-Load SSD from `ssds` folder, boot with Shift+BREAK.
-There's an ssd created for each individual test, and `6845-tests.ssd`, which contains all of them.
-The `6845-tests` menu sets up KEY10 to re-run the same test on BREAK, for quicker iteration.
+To run from SSD, use an SSD from `ssds` folder, and boot with Shift+BREAK.
+There's an ssd created for each individual test.

 Undocumented tests are undocumented - I probably haven't decided what conclusion to draw.